openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

  - If an application running in the background needs to call this API to start an ability, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.
  - If **exported** of the target ability is **false** in cross-application scenarios, the caller must have the **ohos.permission.START_INVISIBLE_ABILITY** permission.
  - For details about the startup rules for the components in the stage model, see [Component Startup Rules (Stage Model)](../../application-models/component-startup-rules.md).
+ - If the ability to start is in another mission stack and the result needs to be returned to the caller, set the **want** parameter by following the description provided in [Want](js-apis-app-ability-want.md).

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core